ivanzakharov/docs/naming-conventions/code-artifacts/functions.md

 ## Use of suffixes

-Methods on the new tables are created without suffix (as table should has it).<br/>
+Functions on the new tables are created without suffix (as table should has it).<br/>

 Examples: